WongYC-66/react-MRLibrary/README.md

 2. done - add LHC gacha too, source from forum post
 3. done - fix bug of wrong fallback to maplelegnds image, remove redundant . png
 4. done - added in Elemental-table Tab and its component utility.
+Undead/Holy/Fire/Ice/Lightning/Poison
+5. done - fix bug of symbol shown at mob-map-location like &439 instead of "<"

 next?